Perception Test: A Diagnostic Benchmark for Multimodal Video Models: Annotations in the

 \textit{Cups-game subset:} We isolate the videos corresponding to the cups-game scripts, as they can be an interesting subset for probing object trackers' abilities to reason about motion, object permanence, or occluded interactions when different factors may influence the difficulty of the task, \eg identical vs non-identical objects used in the game, transparent vs non-transparent objects, or number of objects used.
 This subset contains 598 videos, with 483 videos where the cups are identical, and 113 videos where the cups are transparent.
 Most of the videos have 3 cups (451 videos), 132 videos have 2 cups, and 34 videos have 4 cups.
 We also provide a visibility mask for each video showing when the hidden object is occluded.

-{\textbf{Point tracks:}} Although object tracks based on bounding boxes allow probing some physical properties of objects, such as object permanence, solidity, and coarse motion, they don't fully describe articulated or non-rigid objects, thin objects that are not axis-aligned, or out-of-plane rotation.
-A better understanding of physical interactions arises if we can track how object \textit{surfaces} move and deform over time as the interaction takes place.
+{\textbf{Point tracks:}} Although object tracks based on bounding boxes allow probing some physical properties of objects, such as object permanence, solidity, and coarse motion, they do not fully describe articulated or non-rigid objects, thin objects that are not axis-aligned, or out-of-plane rotation.
+A better understanding of physical interactions arises if we can track how object \textit{surfaces} move and deform over time.
 To this end, we annotate point tracks on object surfaces following the protocol of TAP-Vid~\cite{doersch2022tapvid}.
 Annotators were instructed to select points spanning all the different parts of the objects labelled in the object tracking task.
-Thus, each point is linked to one of the tracked objects.
 Points that are occluded are simply marked as occluded and not tracked.
 For translucent objects (\eg glass cups), we only consider points to be `visible' if they belong to the surface closest to the camera.
-The annotated points are sparse in space but dense in time.
-Table~\ref{tab:points} included in the supplementary material gives the distribution of points that are moving or static, as well as those on videos with moving cameras.
+The annotated points are dense in time (30fps).
+Table~\ref{tab:points} in the appendix gives the distribution of points that are moving or static, as well as those on videos with moving cameras.

 {\textbf{Action segments with action-relevant objects:}} To capture temporal understanding and enable grounding over time, we annotate the videos with temporal segments belonging to a fixed set of templated labels, \eg \textit{putting something into something}, similar to~\cite{goyal2018evaluating}.
 These are associated with action-relevant object tracks, i.e.\ objects involved in the action.
 The action boundaries are defined based on contact with action-relevant objects.
 For instance, when a person puts sugar in a tea, the \textit{putting something into something} action starts when the person picks up the spoon and ends when the person puts down the spoon.
 If, after putting the sugar, the person starts stirring with the same spoon, this defines a new segment as the type of action changed.
-The frequency of actions across the entire dataset is included in the supplementary material, Fig.~\ref{fig:objects-actions} (right).
+The frequency of actions across the entire dataset is included in the appendix, Fig.~\ref{fig:objects-actions} (right).